The Virtual Currency Regulation Review: Switzerland

 Exchanging fiat currencies against tokens or vice versa or exchanging two different tokens constitutes a financial intermediation activity subject to the AMLA.

-If a service provider offers exchange services with the involvement of a third party (e.g., an exchange platform for tokens), or if the service provider intermediates services relating to the transfer or exchange of tokens or fiat currencies and is involved in the payment process, such services qualify as money and asset transmitting services pursuant to Article 4(2) AMLO and the service provider qualifies as a financial intermediary under the AMLA.
+If a service provider offers exchange services with the involvement of a third party (e.g., an exchange platform for tokens), or if the service provider intermediates services relating to the transfer or exchange of tokens or fiat currencies and is involved in the payment process, the services qualify as money and asset transmitting services pursuant to Article 4(2) AMLO and the service provider qualifies as a financial intermediary under the AMLA.

-Moreover, FINMA has specified in relation to the provision of payment service providers by institutions under its supervision that transfers of cryptoassets to external wallets (i.e., to wallets administered by third parties) are only allowed if the recipient wallet address belongs to one of its own clients, which has to be verified.17 FINMA justifies this approach by the fact that there are currently no possibilities on blockchains to provide identifying information on the sender and recipient of a transaction similar to traditional wire transfers (e.g., via SWIFT).
+Moreover, FINMA has specified in relation to the provision of payment service providers by institutions under its supervision that transfers of cryptoassets to external wallets (i.e., to wallets administered by third parties) are only allowed if the recipient wallet address belongs to one of its own clients, which has to be verified.15 FINMA justifies this approach by the fact that there are currently no possibilities on blockchains to provide identifying information on the sender and recipient of a transaction similar to traditional wire transfers (e.g., via SWIFT).

 iv Storage services